gbdev/pandocs/README.md

 ## Contributing

 Everyone is welcome to contribute opening issues, expressing feedback, adding and improving content or share new findings.
-Please, check [CONTRIBUTING](CONTRIBUTING.md) for a complete view on how to contribute to this project.
+Please, check the [contributing](CONTRIBUTING.md) guidelines for a complete view on how to contribute to this project or read the [deploy](DEPLOY.md) instructions to run a local copy of Pan Docs.

 ## License